WhiteBlackGoose/dotfiles/README.md

   - And many more searches
 - LaTeX support
   - Edit LaTeX in nvim and preview hot-reloaded PDFs in Zathura
+  - Convert math expressions into LaTeX with hotkeys
+- Image preview

 #### The rest see the config...